Zaid2724/kubernetes_zero_to_hero/README.md

 It prevents Kubernetes from killing the application before it finishes starting.

 25. Liveness vs Readiness

+Liveness Probe

-Liveness	Readiness
+Readiness Probe

-Is application alive?
-Can application receive traffic?
+Is the application alive?

+Can the application receive traffic?

-Failure may restart container	Pod removed from Service Detects dead applications	Controls traffic routing
+Failure may restart the container

+Pod is removed from Service endpoints

+Detects dead or unhealthy applications

+Controls traffic routing

 26. Autoscaling

 Horizontal Pod Autoscaler

 HPA increases or decreases the number of Pods.